githubEdit

 3. Structure the Message Content

-• Header (optional): may contain a title or even a variable.
+• Header (optional): can contain a title or even a variable.

 • Message body: write the main message.
 Use numbered variables if necessary, such as: